 Amendments to IFRS 3, Business Combinations (effective January 1, 2020) assist in determining whether a transaction should be accounted for as a business combination or an asset acquisition.
 The definition of a business has been amended to include an input and a substantive process that together significantly contribute to the ability to create goods and services provided to customers, generating investment and other income, and to exclude returns in the form of lower costs and other economic benefits.
-These amendments did not impact the Company's consolidated financial statements for the three months ended March 31, 2020.
+The amendment includes an added test that makes it easier to conclude that a company has acquired a group of assets, rather than a business, if the value of the assets acquired is substantially all concentrated in a single asset or group of similar assets.
+These amendments did not impact the Company's consolidated financial statements or disclosures at the time of adoption.

 Amendments to IAS 1, Presentation of Financial Statements and IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors (effective January 1, 2020) were made to refine the definition of material in IAS 1 and align the definitions used across IFRS Standards and other publications.
 The concept of 'obscuring' material information with immaterial information has been included as part of the new definition and the threshold for materiality influencing users has been changed from 'could influence' to 'could reasonably be expected to influence'.
-These amendments did not impact the Company's consolidated financial statements or disclosures for the three months ended March 31, 2020.
+These amendments did not impact the Company's consolidated financial statements or disclosures at the time of adoption.